grimmlab/easyPheno/docs/source/models/linreg.rst

 Subsequently, we give details on the regularized linear respective logistic regression approaches that are integrated in easyPheno.
 First, we outline the regularized linear regression models, which can be used for predicting continuous traits.
 Then, we describe the closely related logistic regression approaches suitable for discrete phenotypes.
-References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this page.
+References for a more detailed theoretical background can be found at the end of this page, which were also used for writing this text.
 For our implementation, we use the machine learning framework scikit-learn, which also provides a `user guide for these models <https://scikit-learn.org/stable/modules/linear_model.html>`_.

 **Regularized linear regression for continuous traits**

-We provide regularized linear regressions models, for which the model weights can be optimized by minimizing the deviation between predicted and true phenotypic values, often with considering an additive penalty term for regularization:
+With respect to regularized linear regressions models, the model weights can be optimized by minimizing the deviation between predicted and true phenotypic values, often with considering an additive penalty term for regularization:

     .. math::